Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Lingual Tonsils

-The lingual tonsils are collections of lymphatic, immune tissue located at the back of the tongue.
+The lingual tonsils are collections of lymphatic, immune tissue at the back of the tongue.
 These tonsils are made up of groups of cells from the immune system.

 They respond when they detect harmful bacteria, viruses, or parasites.
 When these germs come into contact with the lingual tonsils, the immune cells activate to start defending the body.

-They are positioned to catch germs before they get further into your body, like into your stomach or lungs.
+They are positioned to catch germs before they get further into your body, like your stomach or lungs.
 When germs show up, the white blood cells in the tonsils kick into action to fight them off.

 Tongue Anatomy -Intrinsic Muscles